ryomakawakami/cubecolor/README.md

 flexibility.
 A possible workaround is to have the user select the vertices.

 First, it gets the outline of the cube (~6 points) to create a mask to isolate the cube.
 Then, the colors are analyzed.

-Three "onion" layers are extracted from the facelet vertices.
+In order to determine what each facelet seen is, the perpendicular bisector between each center piece is drawn.
+Each facelet can be uniquely positioned by the distance from each bisector (since each bisector clusters each face into 3 sets).
+The colors of the centers are used to correctly map the facelets to the data representation.

 Todo:

-Get rings to determine positions.
-Piece closest to CM of each face is center piece.
-Closest corner piece might be determined by facelets closest to CM of all for reasonable viewing angles...

 Maybe approach differently.
 Find hexagon using the maximize solidity method?